ShouryaJain257/JexJS/README.md

 # JexJS
 # ⚡ JexJS

-> A JavaScript interpreter written from scratch in pure Java — no external libraries, no Node.js, no JS engine.
-Just Java.
+> <font color = '#1D9BF0'>A JavaScript interpreter written from scratch in pure Java — no external libraries, no Node.js, no JS engine.
+Just Java.</font>
 ---

 ## 🏗️ Architecture